Llenar70/allye-doc/web-docs/docs/tutorial-advanced/EDA.md

 As a data scientist, you will frequently encounter requests of this nature.
 The challenge lies in the ambiguity: there is no pre-defined "justified interest rate."
 While you could ask stakeholders for a definition, non-technical stakeholders often struggle to articulate it, even if they have an intuitive understanding of the business logic.
 That is precisely why they hired you.
-It is your job to use data to construct a reasonable, simple logic to define "appropriate rates" and convince your stakeholders.
+This is where your creativity come into play: using data to craft a simple, compelling logic for appropriate rates, and turning that insight into a narrative that resonates with stakeholders.
 Before proceeding with the tutorial, take a moment to consider: **How would you approach this analysis?**

-This guide walks through a practical EDA workflow in Allye using the sample LendingClub loan data.
+This guide walks through a practical EDA workflow in Allye using the sample [LendingClub loan data](https://raw.githubusercontent.com/Llenar70/allye-doc/main/web-docs/docs/get-started/data/loan.csv).
 Below is a table summarizing the key variables and their meanings:

 | Variable         | Description                                                                 |
 |------------------|-----------------------------------------------------------------------------|